Ronald Isley: Career

 After Kelly Isley's death in 1986 and Rudy Isley's departure to the ministry in 1989, Ronald has carried on with the Isley Brothers name either as a solo artist or with accompanying help from younger brothers, particularly Ernie.
 In 1990, Isley scored a top-ten duet with Rod Stewart with a cover of his brothers' hit "This Old Heart of Mine (Is Weak for You)", and in 2003 Ronald recorded a solo album, Here I Am: Bacharach Meets Isley, with Burt Bacharach.
 In addition, Ron Isley became a sought-after hook singer for R. Kelly, Warren G, 2Pac and UGK.
 Isley released his first solo album Mr. I on November 30, 2010.
 The album includes the first single "No More".
 It debuted at number 50 on the Billboard 200, selling 22,243 copies.
 It was his first solo album to crack that chart.

 In 2010, Isley received a "Legend Award" at the Soul Train Music Awards.
 In 2013, Ronald released his second solo album This Song Is For You sign labels eOne.
 Ronald received a nominees Independent R&B/Soul Artist Performance, at the Soul Train Music Awards.
 In 2014, Ronald made a cameo appearance in the music video for the Kendrick Lamar song "i".

-Including his work on songs recorded by the Isley Brothers and R. Kelly, Isley's singles appeared on the US Billboard Hot 100 charts in six straight decades, from the 1950s (1959's "Shout") through the 2000s (2001's "Contagion").
-His 2015 appearance on Lamar's "How Much a Dollar Cost" peaked just under the Hot 100 at 109, and his 2021 Isley Brothers track "Friends and Family" failed to hit the main Billboard chart (although it was a Top 50 hit on the R&B and Hip-Hop chart), but do serve to extend his appearances on Billboard charts to eight separate decades.
+Including his work on songs recorded by the Isley Brothers and R. Kelly, Isley's singles appeared on the U.S. Billboard Hot 100 charts in six straight decades, from the 1950s ("Shout") through the 2000s ("Contagious").
+His 2015 appearance on Lamar's "How Much a Dollar Cost" peaked at number 9 on the Billboard Bubbling Under Hot 100 chart, and his 2021 Isley Brothers track "Friends and Family" failed to hit the main Billboard chart (although it was a Top 50 hit on the R&B and Hip-Hop chart), but do serve to extend his appearances on Billboard charts to eight separate decades.